 “Wait.” you may say…”If Hewitt and Lowry are writing there, isn’t that proof that their content is balanced?!”

-Politico will throw scraps to conservatives, not unlike Ron Fournier does frequently in his attempt to get the political street credibility that Jake Tapper has managed to muster over the years and Sharyl Attkisson has earned.
+Politico will throw scraps to conservatives, not unlike Ron Fournier does frequently in his attempt to get the political street credibility that Jake Tapper has managed to muster without merit over the years, and Sharyl Attkisson has earned.

 And for every one Rich Lowry piece there are dozens of expressly leftist pieces, many of which are placed in Politico’s newly-released digital “Magazine”…which is a place for opinion and commentary because, of course, that’s supposedly not what Politico’s flagship site is at all.